grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 1. Click and drag across the bars in the graph to filter logs based on time.

-Not only does Loki let you filter logs based on labels, but on specific occurrences.
+Loki lets you filter logs based on labels and also on specific occurrences.

 Let's generate an error, and analyze it with Explore.